Differential Dynamic Programming with Nonlinear Safety Constraints Under System Uncertainties: Proposed Method

 \subsection{Algorithm in a Nutshell}

 Here we describe the Safe-CDDP algorithm as a whole with some practicalities to employ it in an MPC framework.
 Even though the initialization of such trajectory optimization algorithms is still an open problem, applying an unconstrained DDP for a relatively straightforward temporary goal state is indeed a convenient practice to initialize our method with suboptimal state-input trajectories.
 After initialization, our method assumes that there exists a sufficiently large safe region around the real goal state ($\textbf{\text{x}}_{goal}$) and implements a model predictive control procedure with decreasing horizon until the robot gets close to the goal state (Algorithm 1).
 Depending on the state dimensions, horizon length ($N$) and the number of constraints, iteration number ($n_1$) required to optimize the trajectory should be chosen beforehand.
-Once the convergence is assured, $n_1$ can be reduced to save time and computational resources.
-For simplicity, we choose $n_1=10$ and keep it fixed.
+Instead of a fixed iteration number for trajectory optimization, one can iterate forward and backward passes until a predetermined convergence is achieved.
+However, similar to the selection of horizon length for most of the trajectory planning algorithms, the sufficient number of iterations ($n_1$) that saves computational resources is also a hyper-parameter that can be tuned by trial and error.
+In this study, we choose $n_1=10$ and keep it fixed for simplicity.

 Solving (\ref{deterministic_MPC}) in a DDP framework revealed a chicken-egg problem, where the closed-loop uncertainty propagation requires the control gains, and the control gains are calculated in the backward pass of DDP constrained by reformulated chance-constraints using uncertainty propagation.
 To overcome this dilemma, we initially neglect the noise in transition dynamics at the beginning of backward and forward passes and treat the constraints as deterministic by removing the constraint satisfaction probability.
 Afterward, the deterministic constraints are updated via constraint tightening.